 - Add the TDC to the F&A to calculate the Total Project Costs.
 TDC - exemptions = MTDC MTDC x F&A rate = F&A TDC + F&A = Total Project Costs

-Please note that since the federally-negotiated facilities and administrative cost rates are subject to change annually, Principal Investigators should be prepared to make adjustments in budgets for such changes.
+Note that since the federally-negotiated facilities and administrative cost rates are subject to change annually, Principal Investigators should be prepared to make adjustments in budgets for such changes.
 See facilities and administrative costs/fringe benefits rates or contact the Office of Sponsored Projects, (512) 471-6424, for more specific information.
 For other contact information, see OSP staff directory.

 - Off-Campus Rate